TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 1/Luke 1.19.md

 ---

-And the angel answering said unto him, I am Gabriel, that stand in the presence of God; and I was sent to speak unto thee, and to bring thee these good tidings.
+The angel answered him, "I am Gabriel, who stands in the presence of God.
+I was sent to speak to you, and to bring you this good news.